imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 * Launch XMD
     * In Windows: run `Xilinx Microprocessor Debugger` from Windows start menu -> Xilinx Design Suite -> Vivado -> SDK
     * In Linux: run `source settings(32/64).(sh/csh)` within Vivado installation directory, then type `xmd` in Linux console
+    * XMD is replaced by XSCT in the latest version of SDK.
+Connect command is simplified.
+Memory read/write command doesn't change.
 * Run `connect arm hw` in XMD and check the output
     * If unsuccessful, check JTAG cable connection, power sequence, power connection and clock connection
     * If connect successful, it shows